 Fire Drill - A supervised practice of a mandatory evacuation of a building for a fire.

-Fire Related Injury- Any instance in which a person is injured as a result of a fire, including an injury sustained from a natural or an accidental cause fire while involved in trying to control a fire, rescue attempts, or escaping from a dangerous fire.
+Fire Related Injury- Any instance in which a person is injured as a result of a fire.
+This may include injuries sustained from a fire in which the cause is natural or accidental and injuries were sustained while trying to control a fire, make rescue attempts, or escaping from a fire.
 The term person includes students, faculty, staff, visitors, firefighters, or any other individuals.